Learn-With-ZeeK/Java_8_Basics/src/com/java/pre/functional/demo/readme.md

-Code for Consumer,Predicate and Supplier Interface
+Code for Consumer, Predicate and Supplier Interface